 Bronchiectasis in Aboriginal and Torres Strait Islander people (see below for Mãori)

-Bronchiectasis can develop in persons of any age and cultural background, however Aboriginal children in Central Australia have the highest rates of bronchiectasis in the world (Steinfort et al. 2008).
-The main causes include recurrent chest infections and reduced immune function.
+Bronchiectasis can develop in persons of any age and cultural background, however Aboriginal children living in Central Australia have among the highest published rates of bronchiectasis in the world (Chang et al 2003).
+The main causes include recurrent chest infections and impaired immune function.

 In Aboriginal and Torres Strait Islander people, bronchiectasis is more likely to be caused by, or associated with, childhood infections.
-Studies have found that hospitalised pneumonia was an independent risk factor for bronchiectasis i.e. they were 15 times more likely than controls (Indigenous children hospitalised for other reasons) to develop bronchiectasis (OR 15, 95%CI 4-53) and the risk increased further in those experiencing recurrent episodes of hospitalised pneumonia.
+Studies have found that hospitalised pneumonia was an independent risk factor for bronchiectasis i.e. they were 15 times more likely than controls (Indigenous children hospitalised for other reasons) to develop bronchiectasis (OR 15, 95%CI 4-53) and the risk increased further in those who had severe pneumonia and those experiencing recurrent episodes of hospitalised pneumonia (Valery et al 2004).
+A prospective study also found that the presence of chronic cough post hospitalised bronchiolitis, was significantly associated with detection of bronchiectasis within 24 months, adjusted OR 3.0, 95%CI: 1.1, 7.0, p=0.03 (McCallum et al 2016).
+Using latent class analysis, the clinical profile of these children included severe bronchiolitis and detection of bacteria in their nasopharyngeal swab (Nui et al 2020).

-These same risk factors for acute respiratory infections pertain to bronchiectasis.
-A combined (Australia, NZ and Alaska) study of Indigenous children with bronchiectasis found that the Indigenous children in all regions experienced substantial disparities in poverty indices and risk factors (ETS exposure, low education levels, etc.) common (similar rates) with their respective regional Indigenous populations.
-However, household crowding, prematurity and a high frequency and early onset of acute lower respiratory infections were associated with development of bronchiectasis.
+Likewise, previous acute respiratory infections were also the most common aetiology of bronchiectasis in a combined (Australia, NZ and Alaska) study of Indigenous children.
+While the Indigenous children in all these regions experienced substantial disparities in poverty indices and risk factors (ETS exposure, low education levels, etc.) the children with bronchiectasis had similar rates of these factors, compared with their respective regional Indigenous populations.
+However, household crowding, prematurity and a high frequency and early onset of acute lower respiratory infections were significantly higher in those with bronchiectasis.

 Determinants of Health

-It is important for healthcare providers to understand why the rates and disease patterns of bronchiectasis are more severe in Aboriginal and Torres Strait Islander communities, to ensure that improvements are targeted in research and treatment.
-In the context of Central Australia, there are a number of reasons why Aboriginal Australians are affected more severely.
+It is important for healthcare providers to understand why the rates and disease patterns of bronchiectasis are more severe in Aboriginal and Torres Strait Islander communities, to ensure that improvements are targeted in research and treatment and ensure equity.
+Nevertheless, it is essential to provide these children with the best possible care without becoming discouraged by factors that are generally outside the clinicians control.

 Environment